DRIP: DRop unImportant data Points -- Enhancing Machine Learning Efficiency with Grad-CAM-Based Real-Time Data

 \section{Introduction}

 In the rapidly evolving domain of machine learning, the quantity of available data have reached unprecedented levels.
 While large datasets have traditionally been the bedrock of robust machine learning models, the sheer magnitude of data now available poses both opportunities and challenges.
 One of the primary challenges is efficient data management, especially but not only in scenarios with constrained computational and storage resources \cite{10650122}.
 The indiscriminate data accumulation can lead to increased storage costs, longer training times, and potential overfitting due to redundant or wrong-labeled data.
-Moreover, in real-world applications, especially in edge computing and embedded systems \cite{Rub.2022}, the availability of extensive storage and computational resources is frequently limited.
-Yet, new approaches do not only execute model inference on the devices but move towards so-called on-device training, which requires to store data points for model retraining in a limited storage environment.
-In such applications arises a need for a systematic approach to discern the utility of each collected data point and decide its retention or discard in streaming.
+Moreover, in many real-world applications, especially in edge computing and embedded systems \cite{Rub.2022}, the storage and computational resources are limited.
+Yet, new approaches do not only execute model inference on the devices but move towards so-called on-device training, which requires to store data points for model retraining.
+In such applications arises a need for a systematic approach to discern the utility of each collected data point and decide its retention or discard in streaming is needed.
 Other applications for data selection methods target to reduce labeling effort or improving model performance \cite{rueb2024}. \\

 The benefits of data selection approaches are manifold.
 By selectively retaining data, storage requirements can be significantly reduced, making it feasible for on-device storage and processing.
 This selective retention also translates to computational efficiency, as less data leads to faster retraining cycles and enables timely model updates even on resource-constrained devices.
 Additionally, by focusing on the most informative data points, the effort, and cost associated with labeling can be significantly minimized, optimizing the overall data preparation process.
 This strategy also enhances data economy by transmitting only valuable data, reducing data communication overhead, leading to energy savings and prolonged device lifetimes.
 Furthermore, concentrating on crucial data points allows the model to potentially learn more salient features, thereby improving its overall performance \cite{Wu.02.03.2022}. \\